Patriot Act: Controversy

-The USA PATRIOT Act has generated a great deal of controversy since its enactment.
+The Patriot Act has generated a great deal of controversy since its enactment.

 Opponents of the Act have been quite vocal in asserting that it was passed opportunistically after the September 11 attacks, believing that there would have been little debate.
 They view the Act as one that was hurried through the Senate with little change before it was passed (senators Patrick Leahy (D-VT) and Russ Feingold (D-WI) proposed amendments to modify the final revision).